blbadger/blbadger.github.io/neural-networks.md

 h = J(O(\theta; a))
 $$

-What is important to recognize is that, in a non-idealized scenario, $h$ can take on many different values for any given model configuration $\theta$ depending on the specific training examples used to evaluate the objecting function $J$.
+What is important to recognize is that, in a non-idealized scenario, $h$ can take on many different values for any given model configuration $\theta$ depending on the specific training examples $a$ used to evaluate the objecting function $J$.
 Thus the 'landscape' of $h$ changes depending on the order and identity of inputs $j$ fed to the model during training, even for a model of fixed architecture.
-This is true for both the frequentist statistical approach in which there is some single optimal value of $\theta$ that minimizes $h$ as well as the Bayesian statistical approach in which the optimal value of $\theta$ is a random variable as it is unkown whereas any estimate of $theta$ using the data is fixed.
+This is true for both the frequentist statistical approach in which there is some single optimal value of $\theta$ that minimizes $h$ as well as the Bayesian statistical approach in which the optimal value of $\theta$ is a random variable as it is unkown whereas any estimate of $\theta$ using the data is fixed.

 As $j$ is finite, an optimal value, ie a global minimum, of $h$ can be achieved by using stochastic gradient descent without any form of regularization, provided that the model has the capacity to 'memorize' the inputs $a$.
 This is called overfitting, and is strenuously avoided in practice because reaching this global minimum nearly always results in a model that performs poorly on data not seen during training.
-But it is important to note that this process of overfitting is indeed identical to the process of finding a global (or asymptotically global) minimum of $h$, and therefore we can also say that one tends to actually strenuously avoid configurations $\theta$ that lead to absolute minima of $h$ for a given input set $a$ and objective function $J$.
+But it is important to note that this process of overfitting is indeed identical to the process of finding a global (or asymptotically global) minimum of $h$, and therefore we can also say that regularized models tend to actually effectively avoid configurations $\theta$ that lead to absolute minima of $h$ for a given input set $a$ and objective function $J$.

 ### Gradients are sensitive to input examples